nicolerg/gtex-admixture-la/annotation/README.md

 # Annotation

 ## Calculate variance in gene expression explained by local and global ancestry
-First, use [`interpolate-tss-la.py`](interpolate-tss-la.py) to extract local ancestry calls for 117AX at annotated hg19 TSSs.
-Then use [`variance_explained_ancestry_gene_expression.R`](variance_explained_ancestry_gene_expression.R) to calculate variance in gene expression explained by each type of ancestry, independent of the other type.
-This is done using a two-step regression for each gene: first, 117AX gene expression is residualized by one ancestry type (local or global).
-Then a second linear regression is fit on the residuals, where the predictors are the opposite ancestry type.
+1. Use [`interpolate-tss-la.py`](interpolate-tss-la.py) to extract local ancestry calls for 117AX at annotated hg19 TSSs
+2. Use [`variance_explained_ancestry_gene_expression.R`](variance_explained_ancestry_gene_expression.R) to calculate variance in gene expression explained by each type of ancestry, independent of the other type.
+This is done using a two-step regression for each expressed gene in each tissue (all genes in GTEx v8 normalized expression files):
+  1. First, 117AX gene expression for a single gene is residualized by one ancestry type (local or global)
+  2. A second linear regression is fit on the residuals, where the predictors are the opposite ancestry type.
 Variance explained in the expression of a gene is taken to be the R-squared value from the second fit.
-This process is performed for all expressed genes (all genes in GTEx v8 normalized expression files) for each tissue.

 ## Calculate LD between pairs of lead SNPs that are different between LocalAA and GlobalAA
 1. Run [`pairs_for_ld.R`](pairs_for_ld.R) to generate a file `evariant_pairs_test_ld.txt` which includes all of the pairs of SNPs for which to calculate LD